pacifics/PassDao/README.md

 - Set a new proposal: every contractor can offer to sell products or execute services.
 Payments to the contractors are done with ethers and step by step.
 For each step, the PASS DAO shareholders decide to continue or to stop ordering work from the contractor.

-#### PASS DAO Manager Smart Contract
+#### PASS DAO Manager Smart Contract.
 Used for the management of tokens.
 The manager smart contract derives to the Token Manager smart contract used for the management of tokens.
 The smart contract is conform to ERC20.

 Public functions are :